 Robert Dennehy.
 Mr. Dennehy has served as our Senior Vice President, Operations since October 2013, and prior to that had served as our Vice President, Operations, since March 2011.
-Under Mr. Dennehy's employment agreement, effective October 1, 2013, he is entitled to receive an annual base salary, which as of the end of fiscal year 2021 was \$390,000, and is eligible to participate in the Company's short-term cash incentive programs, with target short-term cash incentive opportunities of up to 50% of his annual base salary and maximum short-term cash incentive opportunities of up to 100% of his annual base salary, in each case, subject to the achievement applicable performance targets.
+Under Mr. Dennehy's employment agreement, effective October 1, 2013, he is entitled to receive an annual base salary, which as of the end of fiscal year 2022 was \$400,000, and is eligible to participate in the Company's short-term cash incentive programs, with target short-term cash incentive opportunities in fiscal year 2022 of up to 55% of his annual base salary and maximum short-term cash incentive opportunities in fiscal year 2022 of up to 110% of his annual base salary, in each case, subject to the achievement applicable performance targets.
 In addition, during the term of his employment, Mr. Dennehy is eligible to participate in the Company's benefit plans as in effect from time to time.

 Donghyun Thomas Hwang.
 Mr. Hwang has served as our Senior Vice President, Global Sales, since January 2015.
-Under Mr. Hwang's employment agreement, effective August 15, 2014, he is entitled to receive an annual base salary, which as of the end of fiscal year 2021 was \$390,000, and is eligible to participate in the Company's short-term cash incentive programs, with target short-term cash incentive opportunities of up to 50% of his annual base salary and maximum short-term cash incentive opportunities of up to 100% of his annual base salary, in each case, subject to the achievement of applicable performance targets.
+Under Mr. Hwang's employment agreement, effective August 15, 2014, he is entitled to receive an annual base salary, which as of the end of fiscal year 2022 was \$400,000, and is eligible to participate in the Company's short-term cash incentive programs, with target short-term cash incentive opportunities in fiscal year 2022 of up to 55% of his annual base salary and maximum short-term cash incentive opportunities in fiscal year 2022 of up to 110% of his annual base salary, in each case, subject to the achievement of applicable performance targets.
 In addition, during the term of his employment, Mr. Hwang is eligible to participate in the Company's benefit plans as in effect from time to time.

 Ambra Roth.
 Ms. Roth has served as our Senior Vice President, General Counsel, Human Resources and Secretary since October 2019.
 Prior to that, Ms. Roth served as Vice President, General Counsel and Secretary since May 2018.
-Pursuant to her offer of promotion, effective June 1, 2018, she is entitled to receive an annual base salary, which as of the end of fiscal year 2021 was \$390,000, and is eligible to participate in the Company's short-term cash incentive opportunities of up to 50% of her annual base salary and maximum short-term cash incentive opportunities of up to 100% of her annual base salary, in each case, subject to the achievement of applicable performance targets.
+Pursuant to her offer of promotion, effective June 1, 2018, she is entitled to receive an annual base salary, which as of the end of fiscal year 2022 was \$400,000, and is eligible to participate in the Company's short-term cash incentive programs, with target short-term cash incentive opportunities in fiscal year 2022 of up to 55% of her annual base salary and maximum short-term cash incentive opportunities in fiscal year 2022 of up to 110% of her annual base salary, in each case, subject to the achievement of applicable performance targets.
 In addition, during the term of her employment, Ms. Roth is eligible to participate in the Company's benefit plans as in effect from time to time.

-For a description of the severance payments and benefits to which each of our named executive officers is entitled upon certain qualifying terminations of employment, please see the "Potential Payments Upon Termination or Change of Control" section of this Proxy Statement below.
+For a description of the severance payments and benefits to which each of our named executive officers is entitled upon certain qualifying terminations of employment, please see the "Potential Payments Upon Termination or Change in Control" section of this Proxy Statement below.

-2021 Outstanding Equity Awards at Fiscal Year-End Table
+2022 Outstanding Equity Awards at Fiscal Year-End Table

-The following table sets forth the outstanding equity awards held by each of our named executive officers at October 1, 2021.
+The following table sets forth the outstanding equity awards held by each of our named executive officers at September 30, 2022.